 Use Crates for a Rustic Appeal

 Repurpose old crates as charming storage solutions.
 They add a vintage vibe and are perfect for storing odds and ends.
+With a few modifications, a sturdy crate can even be transformed into a discreet gun storage solution.

 Corner Shelves to Maximize Space

 Utilize those awkward corners with corner shelves.
 They’re fantastic for storing smaller items and make the most out of every inch of your workshop.
+You can even repurpose kitchen wire shelving units for an affordable, heavy-duty option.

 Rolling Cart for Mobility